lgc13/LucasCosta_portfolio/java/practice/personal_practice/spring-boot-example/README.md

 ## Create Project:

-For this example, let's say I'm creating a `spring-boot-example` on the Desktop (aka on ~/Desktop/spring-boot-example/)
+For this example, let's say I'm creating a `dog-spring-service` on the Desktop (aka on ~/Desktop/dog-spring-service/)

 1. Download project start up